 We cover a wide range of topics from the meaning of life to capitalism and its critics, from ancient philosophy to current trends in European thought; and we have particular strengths in the areas of:

 We are involved in many exciting and interdisciplinary research projects, and have active links with other areas including Political Science, Law, Sociology, Psychoanalysis, and Art History.
+We are 7th in the UK for research impact in philosophy (Grade Point Average, REF2021).

 Your education extends beyond our University campus.
 We support you in this by providing the option of an additional year.
 The five-year version of our degree allows you to spend the fourth year studying abroad, while otherwise remaining identical to the four-year course.